 The course must be selected from the same department as the four science electives.

 Calculation of Major GPA

 Courses listed under the major requirements for the degree will be included in the calculation of the major GPA.
 Courses that could not apply toward the major as an elective or required course would not be counted in the calculation of the major GPA.
-This would include MATH 1022, for example.
+This would include CHEM 1027, for example.

 Distinction in Major

-To graduate with a Distinction in Mathematics and Computer Science with Teaching, a student should meet the following requirements:
+To graduate with a Distinction in General Science with Teaching, students must:

-Achieve a 3.50 GPA or better for the aggregate of courses required for the B.S. in Mathematics and Computer Science with Teaching.
+Achieve a 3.50 GPA or better for the aggregate of courses required for the B.S. in General Science with Teaching.

-Achieve a 3.50 GPA or better in the Mathematics and Computer Science with Teaching content courses required for the major.
+Achieve a 3.33 GPA or better in all the content area courses in the major.

-Course List Code Title Credit Hours MAES 2189 Classroom Interactions 3 or SCTC 3485 Science and Mathematics in the Classroom MAES 4189 Project-Based Instruction 3 or SCTC 4485 Integrating STEM Practice in Diverse Teaching Environments EDUC 4802 TUteach Apprentice Teaching Seminar 1 EDUC 4388 TUteach Apprentice Teaching 6
+Course List Code Title Credit Hours SCES 2189 Classroom Interactions 3 or SCTC 3485 Science and Mathematics in the Classroom SCES 4189 Project-Based Instruction 3 or SCTC 4485 Integrating STEM Practice in Diverse Teaching Environments EDUC 4802 TUteach Apprentice Teaching Seminar 1 EDUC 4388 TUteach Apprentice Teaching 6